 Everything You Need to Know About DCT Transmissions

-With so many transmission options on the market, it can be difficult to decide which one best meets your needs.
-While automatic and manual transmissions are the most popular (and the best known), recent years have seen some serious contenders enjoying their fair share of acclaim.
+With so many transmission options on the market, it can be challenging to decide which one best meets your needs.
+While car manufacturers promptly produce automatic and manual transmissions, recent years have seen some serious contenders enjoying their fair share of acclaim.
 One such type?
-The dual clutch or DCT transmission.
+The dual-clutch or DCT transmission.

 What is a Dual Clutch Transmission?